asbryant10/tinRoof/README.md

 What the program does:
 Read in the data from the two urls using  buffered reader.
 Read in lines and save them to variable object until a closing bracket is read.
 Set that object to a JSON object.
 Save the value of the 'id' key.
 That id value becomes the key for the hashmap and the entire object is the value associated with that key.

-Reapeat this process for the comments and store the comments data in a seperate hashmap.
+Repeat this process for the comments and store the comments data in a separate hashmap.
 Create a Scanner to read in the id given by a user and save it.

 What I would have added: